Dix206/flutter_admin_tool/README.md

-# Flutter CMS

-Flutter CMS is a package that helps you set up an admin tool to create content for your backend really quickly.

-## Features

-- List, filter and sort your elements
-- Create, update and delete elements
-- Many pre defined data types
-- Authentication support
-- Custom screens can be added
-- Responsive Design
-- Dark mode

 ## Start the app
 To start your cms app you just have to return the `FlutterCms` Widget in your `runApp` method.
 This will automatically setup all you need to run the app.